pkkid/python-searchquery/README.md

 ## Usage
 Once you define the searchable columns, the user will be able to search the result set using a friendly syntax.
-The module will parse the search string and return a Djazngo Query object.
+The module will parse the search string and return a Django Query object.

 ```python
 from django_searchquery import searchfields as sf